BrickBot/BrickBot.github.io/index.md

 ## Disclaimer
 Neither this organization nor any of its included projects are associated in any way with Lego or any other companies.
 Follow [this link to access the official Lego MindStorms Website](http://mindstorms.lego.com/).

+Some sites referenced only by link do not have a repository setup to due to identified redistribution restrictions.

 ## Notes
 No known version of the Lego USB tower driver for 64-bit Windows is known to exist.
 Conversely, there is not currenly a version of GitHub Desktop for 32-bit Windows.